A Hybrid Quantum Circuit Born Machine Framework for Financial Volatility Forecasting: Quantum-Assisted Training and Classical Inference: Experiments

 \subsubsection{Training Hyperparameters}

 The dataset was partitioned chronologically into training, validation, and test sets with proportions of 70\%, 20\%, and 10\%, respectively.
 The model was trained using the Adam optimizer with a learning rate of 1e-3 and a batch size of 64.
 The total number of training epochs was 300.
 In each epoch, the QCBM was optimized for 50 iterations using the COBYLA optimizer.
+To ensure the robustness and stability of our results, all experiments are repeated with three different random seeds.
+We report the mean and standard deviation of each metric over these runs.